| Homepage Cooking schools directory Contact |

 eyes).

 these deep copper pans that we call "sauteuse".
-Cut your fillet into
+Cut your meat into

-Cook on hot fire for a rather long while until the moment when the meat
+Cook on hot fire for a rather long time until the moment when the meat

 will have released most of its moist.
 At this stage the meat will be